Keyword Assisted Topic Models: Crowdsource Validation

 \section{Crowdsource Validation}

-We conduct additional validation through crowd-sourcing regarding the results about the superior topic interpretability of \keyATM{} over \wLDA.
-The overall findings of this crowdsourced validation exercise suggests that \keyATM{} generally improves the interpretability of estimated topics and their correspondence with labels without sacrificing topic coherency.
+We conduct additional validation through crowdsourcing regarding the results about the superior topic interpretability of \keyATM{} over \wLDA.
+We find that \keyATM{} generally improves the interpretability of estimated topics and their correspondence with labels without sacrificing topic coherency.